cespare/jquery-ajax-retry/README.md

   error: function(jqXHR, textStatus, httpError) { ... }

   // retry options
   timeout: 3000,          // [required] You must provide a timeout to use retries
   maxTries: 3             // [required] How many times to retry.
+  retryCodes: [404, 500]  // [optional] HTTP error codes on which to retry.
 })
 ```